Skip to content

 • “This week, ABC company plans to set up 5,000 new smoke alarms to prevent injuries caused by home fires.”

-All of these posts stick to the principle of methods first introduced by Aristotle.
-Along with a related image, your post of this type would engage many users for sure.
+All of these posts adhere to the principle of method first articulated by Aristotle.
+Along with a relevant image, your post of this type would likely engage many users.

 • Logic - “Turning the beliefs of the readers to the author’s persuasive advantage.”